aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 #### How is keratoconus diagnosed?

-Unfortunately, being a multifactorial disease, onset and progression is extremely variable between different people, and even between different eyes of the same person.
-Keratoconus is very unpredictable and can progress rapidly over a short period of time, before stabilising for months or years, then progressing again.<sup>9</sup>
+Keratoconus is a multifactorial disease, hence the onset and progression can vary significantly between different people, and even between different eyes of the same person.
+Keratoconus is very unpredictable and can progress rapidly over a short period of time, before stabilising for months or years, then progressing again.<sup>9</sup> For this reason, regular [eye tests](https://innovativeeyecare.com.au/what-we-do/eye-exam/) are recommended.

 ##### Slit lamp biomicroscopy